douglasgscofield/bioinfo/README.md

 **samHeader2Bed.pl**
 reads a SAM header and produces [BED][] file(s) after applying a few filtering criteria.

+**pos2bed**
+reads a 2-column chromosome,position file -- for example, the first two columns of a VCF or GFF/GTF -- and creates a BED file to stdout containing intervals that cover the chromosomes, with boundaries at the positions.

 **pileup2pro.pl**
 reads `samtools mpileup` format and produces a profile file suitable for input to [mlRho][].